bscotch/stitch/README.md

 - You can use [pnpm filters](https://pnpm.io/filtering) to only install the dependencies for a specific package.

 3. Run `pnpm build:all` to build all packages.

-- This project uses [turborepo](https://turbo.build/).
-You can use [its filters](https://turbo.build/repo/docs/reference/command-line-reference/run#--filter) to build only specific packages.